cloudflare/workers-docs/src/content/tutorials/user-auth-with-auth0/_index.md

 1. Visit your application (e.g. [my-auth-test.signalnerve.workers.dev](https://my-auth-test.signalnerve.workers.dev)), which should redirect you to Auth0's login page
 2. Login with an email/password, or if you've enabled Google, Twitter, or other "social" login providers, the login provider of your choice
 3. Watch Auth0 redirect you to `/auth`, and then to `/`.
 Beneath the hood, your Workers application has exchanged a login `code` with Auth0 for an access token, persisted it to Workers KV, and registered you as an authorized user via a cookie.
 4. If you see your site, congrats!
-You're successfully authorized users to your Workers application, using Auth0.
+You've successfully authorized users to your Workers application, using Auth0.

 ![Example GIF](/tutorials/user-auth-with-auth0/media/example-vid.gif)